 Medical Editor: John P. Cunha, DO, FACOEP

-Rowasa (mesalamine) Rectal Suspension Enema is used to treat ulcerative colitis, proctitis, and proctosigmoiditis, and is also used to prevent the symptoms of ulcerative colitis from recurring.
-It is an aminosalicylate anti-inflammatory drug.
-This medication is available in generic form.
-Common side effects include rectal pain, pain while inserting the bottle tip, gas, and joint/leg pain.
+Rowasa (mesalamine) Rectal Suspension Enema is an aminosalicylate anti-inflammatory drug used to treat ulcerative colitis, proctitis, and proctosigmoiditis, and is also used to prevent the symptoms of ulcerative colitis from recurring.
+Rowasa is available in generic form.
+Common side effects of Rowasa include:

 Our Rowasa (mesalamine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.